ScrippsCCBB/CCBBwebsite/docs/subpages/contact.md

-For all general queries relating to data analysis and data distribution, please email us at ccbb.at scripps.edu .
+For all general queries relating to data analysis and data distribution, please email us at ccbb@scripps.edu

 Scripps CCBB core: SR402 A/B, fourth floor (next to the Scripps Library) in Stein Research Building